cljs/api/docfiles/cljs.core/STARe.md

 ## Summary

+Holds the result of the last exception.
+REPL only

 ## Details

-Only usable from a REPL.

-Holds the result of the last exception.

 ## Examples